 Beneficial ownership of shares is determined under rules of the SEC and generally includes any shares over which a person exercises sole or shared voting or investment power.
 Except as noted by footnote, and subject to community property laws where applicable, we believe based on the information provided to us that the persons and entities named in the table below have sole voting and investment power with respect to all shares of our common stock shown as beneficially owned by them.
-Percentage of beneficial ownership is based on shares of common stock outstanding as , 2020 and shares of common stock outstanding after giving effect to this offering, assuming no exercise of the underwriters' of option to purchase additional shares, or shares of common stock, assuming the underwriters exercise their option to purchase additional shares in full.
+Percentage of beneficial ownership is based on shares of common stock outstanding as of , 2020 and shares of common stock outstanding after giving effect to this offering, assuming no exercise of the underwriters' option to purchase additional shares, or shares of common stock, assuming the underwriters exercise their option to purchase additional shares in full.
 Shares of common stock subject to options currently exercisable or exercisable within 60 days of the date of this prospectus are deemed to be outstanding and beneficially owned by the person holding the options for the purposes of computing the percentage of beneficial ownership of that person and any group of which that person is a member, but are not deemed outstanding for the purpose of computing the percentage of beneficial ownership for any other person.
 Except as otherwise indicated, the persons named in the table below have sole voting and investment power with respect to all shares of capital stock held by them.
 Unless otherwise indicated, the address for each holder listed below is 8027 Cooper Creek Blvd., #103, University Park, Florida 34201.

-stock b owned of Shares of common stock beneficially owned before this offering Number Percentage Shares of common stock beneficially owned after this offering (assuming no exercise of the option to purchase additional shares) Number Percentage stock b owned offering a exercise o to p of common eneficially after this issuming full of the option urchase nal shares Percentage
+Shares of common stock beneficially owned before this offering Number Percentage Number of shares of common stock Shares of common stock beneficially owned after this offering (assuming no exercise of the option to purchase additional shares) Number Percentage Shares of common stock beneficially owned after this offering assuming full exercise of the option to purchase additional shares Number Percenta

-Name and address of beneficial owner of shares of shares stock being offered of shares of shares of shares of shares
+Name and address of beneficial owner of of being offered of of shares of of

-5% stockholders: shares shares ollered silares shares shares shares
+5% stockholders: shares shares onered shares shares shares shares

-Funds managed by Advent International Corporation
+Funds managed by Advent International

+Corporation

 NEOs and directors:

 Christopher A. Tomasso

 Mel Hope

 Jay Wolszczak

 Kenneth L. Pendery, Jr.

 Ralph Alvarez

+Julie M.B.
+Bradley

 Tricia Glynn

 William Kussell

 David Mussafer

 Michael White

 All Board members and executive

-officers as a group (9 persons)
+officers as a group (10 persons)